GraceNgugi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-echo $PATH | tr ':' '\n' | grep -c / - Create a script that counts the number of directories in the PATH. printenv - Create a script that lists environment variables. set - Create a script that lists all local variables and environment variables, and functions.
+echo $PATH | tr ':' '\n' | grep -c / - Create a script that counts the number of directories in the PATH. printenv - Create a script that lists environment variables. set - Create a script that lists all local variables and environment variables, and functions. export BEST="School"  - Create a script that creates a new global variable.